 Wherever you go hiking you should bring more water than you think you will need.
 A general guideline for day hiking is to bring 1-2 L of additional water.
 But what if something happens and you’re stuck overnight?

 It’s likely you will be staying near some source of freshwater (a lake, river or mountain stream) but who knows how clean it is?
-Last thing you want is giardia when you’re stuck in the wilderness.
+The last thing you want is giardia when you’re stuck in the wilderness.

 So for that reason, I carry a strip of two dozen Aqua-tabs in my survival kit.
 Put one tablet into one litre of water, wait 30 minutes, and drink clean water.

-If you don’t like Aqua-tabs, you could also bring a Sawyer Squeeze Water Filter or a water bottle with a built in filter.
+If you don’t like Aqua-tabs, you can also bring a Sawyer Squeeze Water Filter or a water bottle with a built-in filter, like the Epic Water Filter Outdoor water bottles.

 You could also bring a water pump, but that takes up a lot more space, especially if you aren’t out for very long.